Skip to main content

 Key takeaways:

-• Prostate cancer is one of the most common cancers worldwide.
+• Prostate cancer is one of the most common cancers in the world.

-• There’s some evidence that frequent ejaculation could protect you from getting prostate cancer — but more research is needed before we can know for sure.
+• There’s some evidence that frequent ejaculation could lower your risk of developing prostate cancer, but more research is needed before we can know for sure.

 • There’s clear evidence that sexual activity doesn’t cause prostate cancer.

 Here’s the short answer: It’s not clear.
 There’s some evidence that more frequent ejaculation might offer some protection against prostate cancer.
 But the reality is there isn’t enough research to say for sure.
-On the other hand, there’s clear evidence that sex does not cause prostate cancer.
+On the other hand, there’s evidence that sex doesn’t cause prostate cancer.

-Read on for more information about the link between sex and prostate cancer, the research in this area, and some tips on what you can do to lower your risk of getting prostate cancer.
+Read on for more information about the link between sex and prostate cancer, what the research says, and some tips on how to lower your risk of getting prostate cancer.
 Spoiler alert: It has very little to do with sex.

 What causes prostate cancer?

-It’s not clear.
-There’s some evidence that ejaculating a lot is associated with a lower risk of prostate cancer, but the evidence isn’t good enough to say for sure one way or another.
+There’s some evidence that ejaculating a lot is associated with a lower risk of prostate cancer, but the evidence isn’t good enough to be sure.

 As you can imagine, this study had some flaws.
 One problem was that the study relied on people to remember how much they ejaculated.
-The study used a survey — rather than analyzing the participants’ sexual activity going forward over time.
-This presented a problem because, let’s face it, memory isn’t perfect.
+The study used a survey — rather than tracking sexual activity over time.
+This presents a problem since memory isn’t perfect.

-Another issue concerned racial representation — the study mostly included white men.
+Another issue was racial representation — the study mostly included white men.
 It also didn’t account for lifestyle factors that could influence prostate cancer risk.

-So while the study got a lot of mainstream attention, it’s not as clear cut as the headlines may make it seem.
+So, while the study got a lot of mainstream attention, the results aren’t as clear-cut as the headlines might suggest.

 Does having a lot of sexual partners protect you from prostate cancer?

-Again, it’s not clear.
-One 2014 research study found that men who had more than 20 female sexual partners in their life had a lower risk of getting prostate cancer.
+One 2014 research study found that men who had more than 20 female sexual partners in their life had a lower risk of prostate cancer.

-But a 2018 meta-analysis found the opposite — that the more female sexual partners someone had, the more their risk went up
+But a 2018 review of studies found the opposite.
+The more female sexual partners someone had, the more likely they were to develop prostate cancer.

-The 2014 study also found that men who have sex with men (MWM), and who had 20 or more lifetime partners, had a higher risk of prostate cancer.
-MWM are more likely to get STDs, and it’s possible that there’s a connection between STDs and prostate cancer — though this hasn’t been proven
+The 2014 study also found that among men who have sex with men, those who had 20 or more lifetime partners had a higher risk of prostate cancer.

 To sum it up: Despite the research in this area, it’s just not clear how your number of sexual partners affects your cancer risk.